Back to the Roots:

-You may be surprised to learn just how distracted you are in your everyday life.
-While in the forest, surrounded by trees and other life, you'll be guided in awakening your senses to the present moment.
-Perhaps, you'll even notice something about your senses you haven't before.
+You may be surprised to learn just how distracted you are in your everyday life when you push pause on the noise and hustle.
+While in the forest, surrounded by trees and other life, you'll be guided in awakening all of your senses to the present moment.
+Perhaps, you'll even notice something about your or your senses you haven't before.

 You officially have permission to unplug and unwind.
 There are no demands nor expectations, here, just invitations.
-You'll have plenty of unplanned time to explore, take a dip or paddle in the lake, or rest among the trees, as well as opportunities to learn and experience the many ways practicing mindfulness can de-stress and unclutter your life.
+You'll have plenty of unplanned time to explore, take a dip or paddle in the lake, or rest among the trees, not to mention, opportunities to learn and experience the many ways practicing mindfulness can de-stress and unclutter your life.

-By the time you leave these forested mountains, you'll notice a sense of calm and contentment, which is all yours to take with you and recreate whenever you like.
-Everything you will learn and experience, here, is approachable and can be sustained on your own.
+There are few experiences more majestic and enlightening in truly knowing oneself than sleeping under the stars, walking quietly among trees hundreds of years old, sitting with rocks predating humans, and joining in community as people have done for 10s of thousands of years in this very place, spanning generations before us.
+By the time you leave these forested mountains, you'll notice a sense of calm, contentment, and connection, which is all yours to take with you and recreate whenever you like.
+Everything you learn and experience, here, is approachable and can be sustained on your own.

-a strong foundation or more fine-tuned mindfulness practice,
+- a strong foundation in, or more fine-tuned, mindfulness practice,

-Even if you've been camping and hiking before, even if you already have a healthy mindfulness or meditation practice, even if you already have a healthy relationship to food, you may be amazed at the new depths you'll be able to reach, here, when you have an uninterrupted safe space to press pause on the speed and chatter of the your busy life, and let yourself feel nature's restorative properties in this way.
+Even if you've been camping and hiking before, even if you already have a healthy mindfulness or meditation practice, even if you already have friendships, you may be amazed by the new depths you'll be able to reach when you have an uninterrupted safe space to press pause on the speed and chatter of your busy life, and immerse yourself in nature's restorative properties in this way.

 Though this experience is cathartic and deeply soul-enriching, it is neither therapy, nor a religious/faith-based retreat.
-We welcome all religions, spiritual affiliations (or no affiliation), cultures, races, ethnicities, sexual orientations, and classes.
-This retreat is for those identifying as male.
-Other retreats will be available for folks identifying as other genders or non-binary.
+We welcome all religions, spiritual affiliations (or no affiliation), cultures, races, ethnicities, sexual orientations, and social classes.
+In order to create a safe space for processing identities, this retreat is for folks identifying as male.
+Other retreats will be available for all genders and non-binary.